 The EnGro Corporation Limited 2011 Employees' Share Option Scheme ("the ESOS 2011") of the Company was approved and adopted by its members at an Extraordinary General Meeting held on 27 April 2011.
-The ESOS 2011 is administered by the Company's Remuneration Committee, comprising three directors, Ronnie Teo Heng Hock (Chairman), Tan Soo Nan and Steven Ong Kay Eng.
+The ESOS 2011 was administered by the Company's Remuneration Committee, comprising three directors, Ronnie Teo Heng Hock (Chairman) (resigned on 31 December 2021), Tan Soo Nan and Steven Ong Kay Eng.